TheVirtuoso123/2603-ITT440/10% Individual Assignment/M3CS2554A/AINA MAISARAH BINTI MOHD SHUHAIMI/README.md

 - ⚡ There is a need to compare real performance differences between threading and multiprocessing
 - 📊 Lack of visual comparison makes performance analysis difficult

-Therefore, this project aims to determine which execution method (sequential, threading, or multiprocessing) provides the best performance for large-scale game simulations.
+Therefore, this project aims to determine which execution method provides the best performance for large-scale game simulations.
 ## 🔍 Objectives

 - To develop a simulation-based application
 	- Create a solitaire game simulator capable of running a large number of game iterations.
 - To implement different execution models
-	- Apply sequential, threading (concurrent), and multiprocessing (parallel) techniques within the same system.
+	- Apply sequential, threading (concurrent) and multiprocessing (parallel) techniques within the same system.
 - To analyze performance differences
 	- Measure and compare execution time for each method under different workloads.
 - To demonstrate efficiency of parallel programming